brucehoff/synapse-login-scipoolprod/README.md

 Note: When mapping team ID to AWS Role, this app' uses the first match it encounters, iterating through the team/role list in the order given.

-Note:  `USER_CLAIMS` is a comma separated lst of claims from the list of availalble cliams, given here: https://rest-docs.synapse.org/rest/org/sagebionetworks/repo/model/oauth/OIDCClaimName.html
+Note:  `USER_CLAIMS` is a comma separated list of claims from the list of available claims, given here: https://rest-docs.synapse.org/rest/org/sagebionetworks/repo/model/oauth/OIDCClaimName.html